CaretParrot/noteforest/README.md

 # Prerequisites

 *Warning: As of writing, only pre-release versions of Noteworthy are available.
-As such, the code is not properly signed, and you may need to disable your operating system's warnings to install the program.*
+As such, the code is not properly signed, and you may need to bypass your operating system's warnings to install the program.*

 - If not already done, install the following before proceeding:
     - [Node.js](https://nodejs.org/en)